ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/error_handling.md

 Exception messages can also be defined as keys in your
 <code>conf/messages.properties</code>, while the localized exception
 message will be used if no translation exists.
+So for example <code>throw new BadRequestException("error.invalidData");</code> will result in a translation of `error.invalidData` in your error page rendering context.

 More
 ----